 Obviously, many methods are used to fulfill the Great Commission, any of which could be compared to church planting.
-The examples listed above were used simply to highlight the fact that church planting

-Church planting deserves everincreasing priority due to the fact that it best embodies the Great Commission given by our Lord. completely fulfills both the principles and intentions of the Great Commission as new disciples are made through evangelism and discipleship.
+The examples listed above were used simply to highlight the fact that church planting completely fulfills both the principles and intentions of the Great Commission as new disciples are made through evangelism and discipleship.
+Other methods are available, but church planting deserves discipleship.
 Other methods are available, but church planting deserves ever-increasing priority due to the fact that it best embodies the Great Commission given by our Lord.